-Under the authority of the Animal Health Act, OMAFRA has a mandate to protect animal health and take appropriate action on animal diseases that may affect human health.
-Therefore, influenza in all animal species is designated as an immediately notifiable hazard which requires all veterinary laboratories in Ontario to notify OMAFRA when the virus is identified by a laboratory test.
+Under the authority of the Animal Health Act, OMAFA has a mandate to protect animal health and take appropriate action on animal diseases that may affect human health.
+Therefore, influenza in all animal species is designated as an immediately notifiable hazard which requires all veterinary laboratories in Ontario to notify OMAFA when the virus is identified by a laboratory test.

 Influenza virus in swine has various subtypes, including H1N1, H3N2 and H1N2.
 The H1N1 subtype was the predominant subtype detected until 2004 when H3N2 influenza was identified in Canadian pigs and spread to swine herds throughout all provinces including Ontario.
 The H1N2 influenza subtype was first identified in Ontario pigs in February of 2015 and since October of 2016 has become more common in Ontario swine herds.
+At the time of this report publication, there have been no detections of Influenza A subtype H5N1 in Canadian or Ontario ruminants or swine to date.
 Some influenza strains can circulate and cause little or no signs of disease in pigs, while others cause coughing, fever, laboured breathing, muscle stiffness and abortion.
 In most cases, pigs infected with influenza viruses quickly become ill and recover, although severe cases can result in death.
 The virus can also make infected pigs more susceptible to infection with other bacteria and viruses.

-Influenza A in Ontario Swine, July to December 2023
+Influenza A in Ontario Swine, January to June 2024

-The information presented in this report is limited to the information provided at the time of the direct notification to OMAFRA and the information provided in the laboratory submission to the AHL.
-In cases where adequate information on herd production type was not available (i.e., when this information was not provided on the laboratory submission form), disease data is displayed under the category titled "swine, not specified" (see Figure 2 below).
+The information presented in this report is limited to the information provided in the laboratory submission to the AHL.
+In cases where adequate information on herd production type was not available, disease data is displayed under the category titled "swine, not specified" (see Figure 2 below).
 Isolations from all investigation types or submission purposes (e.g., monitoring, elimination) and clinical contexts (e.g., uncomplicated infections, co-infection with other respiratory pathogens) are included in this report and should be considered when interpreting the data.

-From the data received for the reporting period, submissions with detections of influenza were found to fluctuate throughout.
-The peak number of positive submissions for this reporting period occurred in October 2023 where the number of positive submissions received was 21 (Figure 1).
-This is the second peak in positive submissions observed this year, with the first occurring in June 2023.
+From the data received for the reporting period, monthly detections of influenza were relatively stable, with the exception of May 2024 where the number of positive submissions received was 11 (Figure 1).

 Figure 1.
-Submissions with positive tests (not including ELISA tests) for influenza in swine by submission month, Ontario, January 2023 to December 2023.
+Submissions with positive tests (not including ELISA tests) for influenza in swine by submission month, Ontario, July 2023 to June 2024.

-Most positive submissions were sent from nursery and grow-finish units across most months (Figure 2) and all quarters (Figure 3) in 2023.
-In quarters 2 and 4 of 2023 there were also a number of positive submissions from sow herds (Figure 3).
+Most positive submissions were sent from nursery and grow-finish units across most months (Figure 2) and (Figure 3) in this reporting period.
+In quarter (Qtr) 4 2023 and Qtrs 1 and 2 2024 there were also a number of positive submissions from sow herds (Figure 3).